Spyyy004/anidex/README.md

 1. **Scan and Identify Animals**: Use the camera to scan animals in real-time and receive detailed information about them.

-2. **Talk to Animals**; Talk to animals and know more about their lifestyle in their own words.
+2. **Talk to Animals**: Talk to animals and know more about their lifestyle in their own words.

 3. **Offline Scanning**: Scan animals even without an internet connection, with locally stored data for seamless offline access.